What Is The Required Commitment?

 Our LINK groups meet on various days and nights of the week in homes throughout the community.
 And a few of them may meet at the church even though they are called “Home Fellowships!”

-Tuesday Evening hosted by the Robert’s, led by Perry’s 7:00 pm
+Tuesday evening hosted by Shirley, led by the Penses 7:00 pm